Loading

 Think about that for a second.
 No marketing.
 No platform.
 No building.
 Just a guy in the desert telling the truth — and the truth was so magnetic that entire cities emptied out to hear him.
 There's something about raw honesty that people are starved for, in any era.

 Then the and showed up.
 The religious elite.
 The people who ran the system.
-You might expect John to be flattered — the VIPs are here, finally some credibility.
+You might expect to be flattered — the VIPs are here, finally some credibility.
 Instead, he looked at them and said this:

 Prove you've actually changed.
-Don't just show up and think you can say, 'Well, we're descendants of — we're covered.'
+Don't just show up and think you can say, 'Well, we're descendants of Abraham — we're covered.'
 Let me tell you something: God could raise up children of Abraham from these rocks on the ground.

 The axe is already at the root of the tree.
 Every tree that doesn't produce real fruit gets cut down and thrown into the fire.